 The recipe is for the dough only.
 You’ll want to prep and pan according to whatever style you’re planning to make.

 Master Recipe White Flour Pizza Dough

 - On a clean work surface, use 1 tsp oil to create a 15-inch diameter slick.
-Rub some oil on a plastic bowl scraper and your hands; use scraper to transfer dough to work surface.
+Rub some oil on a plastic bowl scraper and your hands; use a scraper to transfer the dough to a work surface.
 Flatten dough.
 Lift one end, folding it toward the center; left opposite end to flip it over the folded end.
 Fold in the 2 wide ends in the same manner to make the dough a loose ball.
 Flip dough so it is smooth side up.
 Cover with an inverted bowl and let rest 5 minutes.
-Repeat process three more times.
-By fourth time, dough will become much smoother and gluten will be fully developed.
-Transfer dough to a lightly oiled bowl, cover with plastic wrap and refrigerate 12–72 hours
+Repeat the process three more times.
+By the fourth time, the dough will become much smoother and gluten will be fully developed.
+Transfer dough to a lightly oiled bowl, cover with plastic wrap, and refrigerate 12–72 hours